4.5.1 Harmonic Sets

 then H(CD, AB).
 The proof of the converse is similar.//

-Thus using the definition and Theorem 4.4, the following corollary is obtained.
+Thus using the definition of a harmonic set of points and Theorem 4.4, the following corollary is obtained.

 Corollary 4.9.
 The following are equivalent: H(AB, CD), H(AB, DC), H(BA, CD), H(BA, DC), H(CD, AB), H(CD, BA), H(DC, AB), and H(DC, BA).